tetherscript/WinUITranslator/README.md

 When a scan is complete, you have found the things that need to be translated, but you have not actually translated anything yet.

+<br/><br/><br/>

+# Translating

+- Reads `target\Strings\en-US\Resources.resw` and calls a **Translation Function** for each item.
+- Saves the translation in the cache and other `target\Strings\???\Resources.resw` files, where `??? = de-DE, ar-SA`, etc.
+- Adds any required Specials as well.

+## Caching Translations

+- Translations are cached in `Cache.json` for re-use.
+- If one of those translations is bad and the Translation Function won't return a good result, you can manually edit the `Cache.json` file with your own translation.
+  - This edit will persist and be used when you click Translate next time.

+---

+## Translation Hell

+- In this Translator app, being 2025 with AI everywhere, translations are **defaulted to the OpenAI API.**
+  - For a small commercial app, this costs around **$5 USD in API credits** (as of Jan 2025) to translate.
+  - By the time you test translations, re-translate, and fix issues, it might cost around **$20 USD.**
+  - The `Cache.json` prevents re-translating the same items repeatedly, reducing costs.

+- There is room for optimization, likely by using an Assistant or batch approach to reduce cost and latency.
+  For now, the app sends a **full prompt for each translation item.**

+- You can also run translations locally and for free, depending on the model/API/hardware you use.
+  **AI API specs/prompt designs are wildly non-standard and changing frequently** as of this time, so the app's code is flexible, allowing you to add your own Translator Function using the API of your choice.

+---

+## Translator Functions

+- Check the source and locate the **Translator Function** section.
+- Use the OpenAI Translator Function as an example.
+- Add an item to the function picklist and tweak the code to select which function to use based on the selected picklist item.

+---

+## Summary

+- Your translations are complete, and `.resw` files are updated.
+- Start the target app, and you should see the translations.